josdejong/mathjs/README.md

 - math.in(x, unit)

+#### Utils

+- math.help(fn)
+- math.typeof(x)

 ## Build

-To clone the project from github:
+First clone the project from github:

     git clone git://github.com/josdejong/mathjs.git

-The project uses [jake](https://github.com/mde/jake) as build tool, and must be installed globally.
+The project uses [jake](https://github.com/mde/jake) as build tool, which must be installed globally.
 After jake is installed, the project dependencies can be downloaded using npm.
-Then the project can be build by executing jake in the projects root.
+Then the project can be build by executing jake in the root of the project.

     cd mathjs
     sudo npm install -g jake